 Many of us know Pablo Picasso mainly for the powerful statements he has made regarding war and violence, revolutionary plastic approaches of Cubism and Modernism, his interest in African art, his passionate and convoluted formal explorations of portraiture, of human figure and women, his rather intimate and tender erotic etchings…But his relationship with Nature has not been explored much.
 Until now.

-The Picasso devant la Nature, which lasts until end of the year, shows more than 80 of his works regarding nature, including drawings, engravings, and archive documents of all periods, revealing a profound rapport with nature that inevitably impacted on his ingenious creativity.
+The Picasso devant la Nature, shows more than 80 of his works regarding nature, including drawings, engravings, and archive documents of all periods, revealing a profound rapport with nature that inevitably impacted on his ingenious creativity.

 Nature appears to be not just his model but rather his partner in the creation of an artwork, thus transcending issues of mere representation.
 “It is not according to it (nature) that I work, but in front of her, with her”, Picasso said in 1932.